 You can easily determine your income tax by using the Austrian Tax iCalculator.

-Indeed, there is no difference between the tax rates and income thresholds for residents and non-residents in Austria.
+There is no difference between the tax rates and income thresholds for residents and non-residents in Austria.
+You can see the tax brackets for 2025 for employees below.

 Income tax rates in Austria are calculated according to your earnings after deductions and fall in the following brackets: